jessecaunter/python-level-0/README.md

 ## 5. Running score tally
 Keeps a running score - perfect when we don't know how many integers will be input in advance.
 Only positive integers may be added.
 As soon as a negative integer is input, the program prints out the final score before exiting.

+## 6. Personal message
+Store a person's name in a variable, and print a message to that person.